kasslent/clc-digital-skills/_lessons/module-3.2.md

 module: 3
 lesson: 2
 title: CSS Fundamentals
-description: Review and in-class exercise with an intro to flexbox.
+description: Implementing our Design
 permalink: module3-2.html
 ---

-## HTML & CSS Review
+## Implementing our design in HTML & CSS!

-Let's review the concepts and techniques covered in all of the previous lessons by creating a basic one page site, similar to this [example](exercises/module3/susans-site/index-final.html), from scratch.
+Let's review the concepts and techniques covered in all of the previous lessons by creating the start of our newly designed website, from scratch.

+Today everyone gets to work at their own pace with mentor support.
+You'll be surprised by how far you get in one class in making your dream website a reality!

->## CODE-ALONG: Putting it all together!
+>## PROJECT TWO: Putting it all together!
 >
 >1.
-Class Exercise: Let's get set up!
+Let's get set up!
 	* Open up the "root" project folder where you keep your projects/sites.
-	* Within the root folder, create a new folder and name it **susans-site**.
+	* Within the root folder, create a new folder and name it **project-two**.
-	* The projects we've been working on so far may look different from one another - so let's download and use [these example files](exercises/module3/susans-site.zip) to build off of today, just so everything is consistent.
-	* Add the example files to your new folder and open it in Atom.
+	* Create an index.html, styles.css and images folder (css folder optional) inside your project folder.
-1. Solo Exercise: Personalize the HTML (5 mins)
+1. Build the HTML (5 mins)
-	* Update the `<title>` tag, headings, email and any other content.
-	* Replace the profile picture.
-Make sure your images are added to the **img** folder.
+	* Using your paper sketch or a Pixlr mockup if you got that far last class, build out the HTML elements of your website.
+Pro tip: Start with the structural elements first: header, nav, section, footer, etc... and then the content inside of each part of the site.
+	* If you have more than one page on your website, don't worry about those tonight.
+Let's just focus on the home page for now.

-1. Solo Exercise: Update General Styles (15 mins)
+1. Update General Styles (15 mins)
+If you've decided to just use your mood board and a rough sketch of the website layout for inspiration, here is a list of tasks you could complete to get your website looking pretty good:

-	* Add a background colour to the following elements on the page:
+	* Add a background colour to the following elements on the page if your design calls for it.
+Rely on your moodboard palette to choose colours :
 		* nav
 		* header
 		* aside
 		* social section
 		* footer
 	* Remove default padding & margin from the body element.
+	* Add the border-box snippet to the top of your CSS file!
 	* Update the font typeface for the page using either Google fonts or web safe fonts.
 	* Choose and add a different font typeface for the headings.
 	* Increase the font-size for all h1's.